Comprehensive Medical Evaluation at J. Flowers Health Institute

-A major benefit of having a complete physical examination done is to help a person prevent any issues for which they might be at risk for.
-It can give a person more information on which problems could be avoided by changing their lifestyle habits or by taking medications.
-Screening tests also allow for the early detection of disease, which will help in the outcome of treating or curing those diseases.
+A major benefit of having a complete physical examination done is to help prevent issues for which there is an increased risk.
+It can give more information on which problems could be avoided by changing lifestyle habits or by taking medications.

 How Often Should a Person Have a Complete Physical Examination?

 Discover Your Path to Optimal Health with J. Flowers Health Institute

 How Can We Help?